 Football: AFC Cup ASEAN Zone matches cancelled due to COVID-19

-SINGAPORE: The Asian Football Confederation (AFC) on Wednesday (Jul 7) announced that the ASEAN Zone matches of the 2021 AFC Cup have been cancelled due to the "challenges" imposed by the COVID-19 pandemic in finding a "suitable host" for the centralised games.
+SINGAPORE: The Asian Football Confederation (AFC) on Wednesday (Jul 7) announced that the centralised ASEAN Zone matches of the 2021 AFC Cup have been cancelled due to the "challenges" amid the COVID-19 pandemic in finding a "suitable host".

 Groups G, H and I and the playoff stage are affected.